 - New/ “Unproven” Technology: robotic knee replacement has been criticised for not having a long history and therefore safety profile.
 Robotic Surgery overall dates back to the 1980s, and Robotic Assisted Joint replacement has become more common since 2008 in the US.
 Both the Navio and MAKO systems have had extensive use and testing overseas, whilst only being recently approved for use in Australia by the Therapeutic Goods Administration (TGA).
 Both are compatible with prostheses with excellent long-term survival in the Australian Joint Registry (Genesis II/Legion, and Triathlon Knee Systems).

-- Radiation and CT Cost:the Mako knee system requires the use of a CT scan which is taken prior to surgery to map the patient’s knee.
-This is typically a cost directly to the patient of up to $300, and involves a significant exposure to radiation.
+- Radiation and CT Cost: the Mako knee system requires the use of a CT scan which is taken prior to surgery to map the patient’s knee.

 If you have any queries, concerns or comments regarding this procedure, it’s integral that you discuss these with your robotic knee replacement specialist.